tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/time-service.md

 ## taiTimeAfter

 This utility provides tai time after provided duration.
 Following example shows how to get tai time after 1 hour
-Usage:

 Kotlin
 :   @@snip [timeServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/timeServiceDslExample.kts) { #tai-time-after }

 ## scheduleOnce

 This API allows to schedule non periodic task in script at specified utc time or tai time.
-Usage:
+This a handle to cancel the execution of the task if it hasn't been executed already

 Kotlin
 :   @@snip [timeServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/timeServiceDslExample.kts) { #schedule-once }